 One thing that breeders must ensure is that the dogs should never ever be interrupted when they are in the mating position.
 Even if they are stuck for a fairly long time, making it rather agonizing to watch them over, interruption by any possible means is strictly prohibited.

 Ideally and in most cases, the copulatory tie won’t last for more than 20 minutes.
 It mainly depends on how long the male dog will take to ejaculate his sperm into the female dog.
 They will stay stuck till the bulbus glandis is back to its original size.

 Mating in canines takes place through the following stages, which breeders should be aware of to avoid confusion or unnecessary anxiety.

 Getting stuck often happens right at or after ejaculation.
-The expansion of the bulbus glandis compel the dogs to get stuck to each other from the rear ends.
-The situation lasts for 10-15 minutes in majority of the cases.
+The expansion of the bulbus glandis compels the dogs to get stuck to each other from the rear ends.
+The situation lasts for 10-15 minutes in the majority of the cases.
 It is also when the sperms are deposited in the female dog.
 There should be no interruption whatsoever during a tie and throughout the entire intercourse.

 After the tie, the dogs release from each other.
 The male dog’s penis gets smaller and he comes out all on his own.

 The first stage is referred to as Mounting.
 This is triggered by the female dog’s flirting and especially, flagging, which involves showcasing her rear end to imply that she is ready.
 The stud or the male dog, after getting this signal, prepares to mount the female one.

 The next stage is locating, identifying, and penetrating the vulva of the female dog.
 This might require some assistance and help from the breeder especially if the male dog is about to mate for the first time.